Wilbert J. McKeachie and Marilla Svinicki, Teaching Tips: Strategies, Research, and Theory

 Syllabus (see description above)

-Description of organization, theme
+Description of organization, theme, with background research

 Statement of teaching methodology (including use of innovative technologies)